NexTre-dev/retro-gadgets-docs/en/docs/modules/misc/MagneticConnector.md

 Sent when a `MagneticConnector` is connected to another.

 ### IsConnected - `boolean` **[Read only]**
 `true` if the connector is connected to another one.
-The only indication of connectivity.

 ### Type - `string` **[Read only]**
 Always return `MagneticConnectorEvent`.